0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-overview.md

 For more information, see [Database watcher data collection and datasets](database-watcher-data.md).

+## Alerts

+Database watcher provides a set of alert rule templates to let you easily create Azure Monitor alert rules.
+After an alert rule is created, you can customize it and manage it just like any other alert rule in Azure Monitor.
+For more information, see [Database watcher alerts](database-watcher-alerts.md).

 ## Network connectivity

 Database watcher uses a remote data collection agent that connects to targets, data store, and key vault over the network.
 Depending on your network security requirements and the configuration of your Azure resources, database watcher can use either private or public connectivity.
 You always fully control network connectivity from database watcher to your Azure resources.